dangoquidev/Dangonomics/JavaScript/workshop.md

   return `Hello, ${name}!`;
 }
 ```
 Try calling it with and without arguments.

-Create a function `sum(...numbers)` that accepts any number of arguments and returns their sum.
+What do you understand ?

 ---